babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.OMR Cloud SDK for .NET.md

-This Cloud SDK enables you to perform Optical Mark Recognition (OMR) operations on human-marked data from within your cloud-based C#, ASP.NET & other .NET apps.
+# .NET REST API for OMR Processing

-Aspose.OMR Cloud SDK for .NET enhances your C# and other .NET cloud applications to define and generate OMR templates with support for numerous types of elements, such as, text, grid, multi-column answer sheets, and logo images.
-You can also use various types of barcodes (code39, ean, ean13, ean8, qr, aruci, jan, upc & upca) within your user-defined OMR templates.
-Using Aspose.OMR Cloud SDK for .NET, you can also define your own answer grading rules to perform automatic grading of OMR mark sheets.
-Support to extract and export the OMR data to CSV format is also available.
-Aspose.OMR Cloud SDK for .NET also allows your to create mark sheets, surveys, questionnaires, quizzes as well as other OMR readable sheets based on your defined OMR templates.
-Aspose.OMR Cloud SDK for .NET is a wrapper around Aspose.OMR REST API and it works without installing any 3rd party software.
-Aspose.OMR Cloud SDK for .NET is distributed under an MIT license.
+This Cloud SDK enables you to [perform Optical Mark Recognition (OMR)](https://products.aspose.cloud/omr/net) operations on human-marked data from within your cloud-based C#, ASP.NET & other .NET apps.

 ## OMR Processing Features